azrielmt/vct-masters-madrid-data/README.md

 # Process
 - Reviewed the data sets while trying to figure out what questions to answer.
 - Cleaned the 'Player Statistics' dataset by clearing out any player duplicates and removing irrelevant columns.
+- Sort out the DataFrame in order by "Kills".
 - TBD

 # Conclusion